Skip to content

 host: valkey.default.svc

-This generates a complete superset_config.py with CACHE_CONFIG, DATA_CACHE_CONFIG, FILTER_STATE_CACHE_CONFIG, EXPLORE_FORM_DATA_CACHE_CONFIG, THUMBNAIL_CACHE_CONFIG, CeleryConfig, and RESULTS_BACKEND — each cache section backed by a separate Valkey database for isolation (Celery broker and result backend share database 0 by default).
+This generates a superset_config.py with CACHE_CONFIG, DATA_CACHE_CONFIG, FILTER_STATE_CACHE_CONFIG, EXPLORE_FORM_DATA_CACHE_CONFIG, THUMBNAIL_CACHE_CONFIG, DISTRIBUTED_COORDINATION_CONFIG, a connectivity-only CeleryConfig, and RESULTS_BACKEND — each cache section backed by a separate Valkey database for isolation (Celery broker and result backend share database 0 by default).
+Celery application behavior such as imports, task routes, and beat schedules remains explicit Python config.

 Default database assignments: